-- 6. Advanced users: automation and the macro processor - Further friends are any marsadm wait- commands, such as wait-umount. - In some places, busy-wait loops might be needed, e.g. for waiting until a specific resource is UpToDate or matches some other condition.
+- Further friends are any marsadm wait- commands, such as wait-umount. - In some places, busy-wait loops might be needed, e.g. for waiting until a specific resource is UpToDate or matches some other condition.
 Examples of waiting conditions can be found under github.com/schoebel/test-suite in subdirectory mars/modules/, specifically 02_predicates.sh or similar. - In case of network problems, some command may hang (forever), if you don't set the --timeout= option.
 Don't forget the check the return state of any failed / timeouted commands, and to take appropriate measures! - Test your scripts in failure scenarios!